2005 Woodvale Atlantic Rowing Race: Line Honours

 First to finish was the boat "All Relative", crewed by Justin Adkin, Robert Adkin, Martin Adkin, and James Green from Beer, Devon.
 They had managed a fast start and were able to get clear of much of the bad weather that dogged other crews.
 Their lead had stretched to several hundred nautical miles before the other crews were able to start moving again.
 "All Relative" crossed the finish line in Antigua at 15:37:47 UTC on 8 January 2006; a crossing time of 39 days, 3 hours, 35 minutes, and 47 seconds which broke the race record by just over 22 hours but fell 3 days outside the World Record.
 The crew also included the youngest ever person to complete the row across the Atlantic, 19 when the race began, and 20 on 7 January 2006.

 Second to finish was the four-man boat "Atlantic-4", crewed by David Martin, Neil Wightwick, Glynn Coupland, and George Simpson, who crossed the finish line at 02:26 UTC on 19 January 2006, a crossing time of 49 days, 14 hours, 21 minutes.

 The third boat to finish was "Spirit of EDF Energy", crewed by double Olympic champion oarsman James Cracknell OBE and Ben Fogle, a UK TV presenter.
 They crossed the finish at 07:13 UTC on 19 January 2006, a crossing time of 49 days, 19 hours, and 8 minutes.
 They were eventually placed second in the doubles division due to a time penalty, issued for using their emergency water ration.
 A BBC television program on their experience, Through Hell and High Water, was aired in February 2006.

 The fourth boat to finish, and winner of the Doubles division, was "C2", crewed by Britons Chris Andrews and Clint Evans, who crossed the line at 14:15 UTC on 20 January 2006, a crossing time of 51 days, 2 hours, 10 minutes.
-"C2" were the first crew to finish the race without incurring any penalty and therefore declared overall race winners.